 According to new research, by a Government organisation, more than 11,000 homes across the country have been lying empty for longer than a decade.
 This research also includes figures for both five years or more (23,000 empty properties) and again for two years or more (60,000 empty properties).

 With such a high volume of properties being vacant it is more than likely that some have been broken into or squatted.
 Why?
 Because vacant properties will attract anti-social behaviour, therefore if you have a vacant property you should ensure it is protected against any intruders.

 In 2017, there were two very sad cases of children dying as a result of playing in unprotected/ derelict vacant properties.
 This is a massive responsibility for property owners.

-Vacant properties are also open to risks such as illegal occupation (e.g. squatting), vandalism, drug use, metal theft, fire and fly-tipping.
+Vacant properties are also open to risks such as illegal occupation (e.g. squatting), vandalism, drug use, metal theft, fire and fly-tipping, incurring expenses for waste removal services.
 Vacant property specialists can provide services like cleaning vacant properties in these situations and prevent problems before they occur.